limewireisgoat/InteractiveAgent/README.md

 # Mahmoud the Interactive Conversational Agent

+## Purpose
-## Purpose: Mahmoud is your friend who, conveniently, can hold a conversation of at least 30 turns.
+Mahmoud is your friend who, conveniently, can hold a conversation of at least 30 turns.

 ## Class Organization
 Breakdown of the classes: